kpchi/hackaguide/Pre-Planning/Ticketing.md

 	- Ticket releases are announced via the Mailing List - this ensures people sign up to the mailing list and increases the 'hook' for (potential) attendees to keep track of whats going on in the newsletter / Mailing List.
 -  Ensure that only 1 ticket can be purchased, not multiple at once.
 Can be a nightmare for Registration if multiple purchases are allowed.

+- Below are some Custom Questions you might want to ask amongst others:
+	- Any allergies, dietary requirements you need to be aware of?
+	- Any special requirements?
+(Medical, Accessibility)
+	- Are you Under-18?
+(This assumes you're allowing U-18s to participate)
+	- Do you have access to EduRoam / <X University Network>
+	- First-time hackathon attendee?
+	- Do you agree to abide by the MLH Code of Conduct at all times?
+(If MLH hackathon)

 ---
 Access Codes